-(3) This course is designed for non-native English speakers who need a review of basic English grammar rules, with attention given to form, meaning, and use.
+EPP 10000 English Grammar (3) This course is designed for nonnative English speakers who need a review of basic English grammar rules, with attention given to form, meaning, and use.
 Students will apply rules through reading and writing activities and assignments.
 Prerequisite: Placement and non-native English speaker.

-EPP 10100 Advanced English Grammar for Non-Native Speakers

-(3) This course provides non-native English speakers with additional intensive review of intermediate and advanced English grammar, with emphasis on application of rules through academic reading and writing assignments.
-Prerequisite: Placement and non-native English speaker
+EPP 10100 English Grammar for Non-Native Speakers II (3) This course provides non-native English speakers with additional intensive review of basic English grammar, with emphasis on application of rules through academic reading and writing assignments.
+Prerequisite: Non-native English speaker, Placement or EPP 10500.

 EPP 10500 Reading and Writing for Non-Native Speakers (6) This course will give non-native speakers the opportunity to develop English language skills needed to succeed in college courses.
 Assignments will focus on developing English proficiency, with emphasis placed on developing reading and writing skills.
 Additional hours with an English conversation partner may be required.
 A grade of "C" is required for advancing from this course.
 If the student fails to achieve a "C," he or she will have to retake the course next semester.
-Prerequisite: Placement and non-native English speaker
+Prerequisite: Non-native English speaker and placement based testing during initial registration process.